Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Theory

-The aim of the present work is to calibrate a Chemical Reactor Network (CRN) model on a given set of operating conditions, the design space.
-In order to assess the validity of the obtained calibrated model, it is crucial to be able to quantify uncertainties of the model output and, where possible, investigate and mitigate their origin.
+The aim of the present work is to calibrate a CRN model on a given set of operating conditions, the design space.
+In order to assess the validity of the obtained calibrated model, it is crucial to quantify uncertainties of the model output and, where possible, investigate and mitigate their origin.
 Because of this, we employ the embedded model error approach suggested by Sargsyan \textit{et al.}\cite{Sargsyan2015}, which has already been exemplified for CRNs by Savarese \textit{et al.}\cite{Savarese2023b}.

 In the following sections, we will introduce the key ideas of that approach relevant to understanding our application and also the calibration procedure, mostly following the work of Sargsyan et al. \cite{Sargsyan2015,Sargsyan2019}.
 Before that, we will shortly introduce the concept of chemical reactor networks.